 It is not uncommon for expecting parents to have samples from the pregnant mother tested to know the gender of the baby.
 The gender of a child in gestation has no real impact on the mother’s health or the safe delivery of the baby.
 However, knowing the gender is often regarded as important for other reasons.

 Many parents feel the need to know whether they are having a boy or girl child for planning purposes.
 They tend to plan the child’s clothing, room décor color scheme, room arrangements with siblings, or even the child’s future.

 In gender testing among adults, especially in the employment sector, there is a whole web of legality, political correctness, confidentiality issues, and human rights to wrangle with.
 State laws may vary, but the general policy prohibits gender testing while conducting the usual pre-employment drug tests.

-Employers might ask their service laboratories; can urine drug tests determine gender?
+Employers might ask their service laboratories, can urine drug tests determine gender?
 The simple answer is that drug tests test for drugs, and not gender.
 If there is ever a good legal need to determine gender, then a more complicated gender-based test is available.
 In such cases, written consent must be given by the test subject.

 Can Urine Drug Tests Determine Gender?

-The gender of the child can be determined during advanced stages of pregnancy by viewing the fetal genitals through ultrasound.
+The gender of the child can be determined during advanced stages of pregnancy by viewing the genitals through ultrasound.
 But can urine drug tests determine gender?
 There is no simple answer to this one because the urine tests currently available on the market do not claim total accuracy.

-Can gender switched urine samples be busted?
+Can gender-switched urine samples be busted?